toml-lang/toml/README.md

 Array of Tables
 ---------------

-The last type that has not yet been expressed is an array of tables.
+The last type that has not yet been described is an array of tables.
 These can be expressed by using a table name in double brackets.
 Under that, and until the next table or EOF are the key/values of that table.
 Each table with the same double bracketed name will be an element in the array of tables.
 The tables are